-Approval at the Regional or State Office level is required prior to ignition of prescribed fires at National Preparedness Levels 4 and 5.
+Approval at the regional or state office level is required prior to ignition of prescribed fires at National Preparedness Levels 4 and 5.
 Approving officials should consider relative risks and opportunities as well as availability of local resources to implement without the need for additional outside resources that could add additional strain on resource availability nationally.
 To limit the potential for mixed messages when at GACC or National Preparedness Levels 4 and 5, agencies should coordinate information on planned implementation of prescribed fires with interagency partners at the local, GMAC and NMAC levels.

-- BLM The State Director or designee will approve prescribed fire at National or Geographic Area Preparedness Level 4 or 5. - NPS At National Preparedness Level 4 or 5, concurrence from NPS Branch of Fire Management must be obtained prior to implementing prescribed fires.
-At Geographic Area Preparedness Level 4 or 5, NPS Regional Fire Management concurrence must be obtained prior to implementing prescribed fires. - FWS During Geographic Area Preparedness Level 4 and 5, and National Preparedness Level 4, written concurrence from Regional Fire Management must be obtained prior to implementing a prescribed fire.
-During National Preparedness Level 5, written concurrence from Regional Fire Management and the Branch of Fire Management must be obtained prior to implementing a prescribed fire.
-Refer to FMH, Chapter 17 for additional information. - FS The Regional Forester will approve or disapprove new prescribed fires or continue existing prescribed fire at National Preparedness Levels 4 and 5 or if National Fire Danger Rating System forecasted adjective rating is "Extreme" for the county that the prescribed fire is located or any adjacent county.
-Reference FSM 5140. - BIA At National Preparedness Levels 4 and 5, prescribed fire (Rx) 37 applications can be initiated or continued if the proposed action is 38 approved by an agency at the Regional level.
-The approval must be based 39 on an assessment of risk, impacts of the proposed actions on Area resources 40 and activities, and include feedback from the GMAC.
-At National 41 Preparedness Level 5, for Rx applications to be initiated or continued that 42 require additional support of resources from outside the local unit or 43 require resource ordering of an IMT, the Regional Fuels Specialist must 44
+- BLM The state director or designee will approve prescribed fire at National or Geographic Area Preparedness Level 4 or 5. - NPS At Geographic Area Preparedness Level 4 or 5, written concurrence 24 from NPS Regional Fire Management is required prior to implementing 25 prescribed fires.
+At National Preparedness Level 4 or 5, NPS Regional Fire 26 Management and NPS Chief, Branch of Wildland Fire written 27 28 concurrence is required prior to implementing prescribed fires.
+A 29 notification to the regional director is required in both regional and national preparedness level scenarios, and is the responsibility of the NPS 30 regional fire management staff.
+Email is an acceptable method to satisfy 31 concurrence requirements.
+32 - FWS During Geographic Area Preparedness Level 4 and 5, and National Preparedness Level 4, written concurrence from regional fire management must be obtained prior to implementing a prescribed fire.
+During National Preparedness Level 5, written concurrence from regional fire management and the Branch of Fire Management must be obtained prior to implementing a prescribed fire.
+Refer to FMH, chapter 17 for additional information. - FS The regional forester will approve or disapprove new prescribed fires or continue existing prescribed fire at National Preparedness Levels 4 and 5 or if National Fire Danger Rating System forecasted adjective rating is "Extreme" for the county that the prescribed fire is located or any adjacent county.
+Reference FSM 5140.